jbcoe/value_types/DRAFT.md

 or remove the ability to be default constructed.

-Pairwise-comparison operators, which are defined only for `indirect`, compare the owned objects where the owned objects can be compared.
+Pairwise-comparison operators, which are defined only for `indirect`, compare the owned objects where the owned objects can be compared: where `T` is ordered, `indirect<T>` is also ordered.

 The hash operation, which is defined only for `indirect`, hashes the owned object where the owned object can be hashed.